 I had some white linen spandex fabric that I got from Hancock Fabric’s right before they closed down.
 I don’t remember what I initially wanted to do with it, but I think I wanted to make a Cheyenne with it.
 I can’t refer you to the fabric but here are two stretch linen fabrics that I found: Stretch Linen White Fabric* and Telio Avellino Stretch Linen White Fabric*.
 I can’t say anything for these fabrics since I haven’t tried them, but my linen spandex is a medium weight so it is perfectly opaque.
 (I love not wearing something underneath!)

 I decided to combine both views of the Cheyenne tunic* along with the Dressy Talk Woven Tee Pattern that I used for my rayon challis woven tee.
 That way I would get a half button placket, the collar and long sleeves of the button up shirt, and the fitted fit with darts.
+Here’s how to sew a collar and how to make a collar lie flat.
 I added length to the waist but none to the sleeves.
 I can tell the sleeve caps needed a little more height, but it still works.
 I took about four inches total out of the circumference and added a dart.
+Here’s how to open a buttonhole.

 I think it’s a little tight across my shoulders but the spandex in the fabric makes it quite comfortable.
 The sleeves are long enough, the collar is perfect, and I love the interest and detail of the half button placket.
 The hem flips up a little bit which is annoying, but I still wear it a lot.
 I love wearing it under cardigans or sweaters.